Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 It allows to cluster communication networks using the Stochastic Topic Block Model by posting jobs through the API of the linkage.fr server, which implements the clustering method.
 The package also allows to visualize the clustering results returned by the server.

-HDclassif — by Laurent Berge, 9 months ago
+HDclassif — by Laurent Berge, a year ago

 High Dimensional Supervised Classification and Clustering